chalin/code_excerpt_updater/README.md

   _n_ lines otherwise.
 - `take="n"`: takes the first _n_ lines of the excerpt when _n_ is non-negative; takes the last _n_ lines otherwise.
-- `to="string|/regex/"`: skips the lines after the first line found matching the given pattern.
+- `to=" string|/regex/"`: skips the lines after the first line found matching the given pattern.

 Notes:
 - Arguments are processed in the order they appear.
 This is significant for arguments like `replace`, `remove`, etc.
-- The `<?code-excerpt?>` instruction can optionally be preceded by an single-line comment token.
+- The `<?code-excerpt?>` instruction can optionally be preceded by a single-line comment token.
 Namely either `//` or `///`.
-- Path, and arguments if given, must be enclosed in double quotes.
+- Path, and arguments if given, must be enclosed in double-quotes.
 - It is a limitation of processing instructions that it cannot contain a `>` character.
   This limitation can be overcome in some situations: e.g., in a regexp, use `\x3E` as an encoding of `>`.
 - If both `retain` and `replace` arguments are provided, the `retain` filter is always applied first.